-Without becoming too distracted by methods of assessing value, the above analysis has been presented to make a simple - though often overlooked point - that modest grants,
+Without becoming too distracted by methods of assessing value, the above analysis has been presented to make a simple - though often overlooked point - that modest grants, when awarded to smaller TSOs, may help to harness the energy of volunteers and, proportionally, produce as much or more social value as larger grants.

-In this analysis, average numbers of regular volunteers have been estimated from response data in each of 5 TSO income categories.
-These are less reliable than those adopted in Table 4.1 which used 12 income categories.
-The emphasis is on regular volunteers and in smaller TSOs this includes the contribution of trustees and committee members who tend to get more directly involved in day to day activities or, in very small TSO, the group may be entirely reliant upon them to do so.
+involved in day to day activities or, in very small TSO, the group may be entirely reliant upon them to do so.
 Regular volunteers produce on average 6 hours of time per month, or 72 hours annually.